sxu1671/webarch-assign-1/README.md

  - Need to have the following fields: Name, Subject, Message
  - Must have a submit button
  - When someone clicks the submit button, a javascript message should appear on the top of the page saying "Your message has been sent"
- - The message does not need to actually be sent
+ - The message does not need to actually be sent to any particular address
  - Must use Javascript

 Look and feel